riedlc/CSSL-Site/_pages/projects.md

 ## Optimizing Experimental Design
 <div class="clearfix">
 <img class="align-right" src="assets/images/optimal.png" width="300">
-In this work, we ask a number of questions about how to optimally design experiments—in particular, rapidly-deployed experiments run on online experimentation platforms like VolunteerScience (Radford, Pilny, Reichelman, Keegan, Hoye, & Lazer, 2016) and nodeGame (Balietti, 2016).
-For one project, we’ve designed an optimal experimental design protocol that can rapidly search a vast space of possible experiments to find the design that will maximize the /information gained/ from running the experiment.
-We use a similar approach in another project studying social networks and decision-making, where we optimize for the particular /network structure/ that would produce the greatest effect size in our experiment.
+In this work, we ask a number of questions about how to optimally design experiments—in particular, rapidly-deployed experiments run on online experimentation platforms like <a href="https://volunteerscience.com/">VolunteerScience</a> and <a href="http://nodegame.org">nodeGame</a>.
+For one project, we’ve designed an optimal experimental design protocol that can rapidly search a vast space of possible experiments to find the design that will maximize the information gained from running the experiment.
+We use a similar approach in another project studying social networks and decision-making, where we optimize for the particular network structure that would produce the greatest effect size in our experiment.
 </div>